- Search The Registry

 Woods was selected as Player of the Year in 1997, 1999, 2000, 2001, 2002, and 2003.
 This is awarded by the PGA TOUR (Jack Nicklaus Award), the PGA of America, and the Golf Writers Association of America.
-His adjusted scoring average in 2000 of 67.79 strokes was the lowest ever-- breaking his record of 68.43 in 1999--and earned the Byron Nelson Award on the PGA TOUR and the Vardon Trophy from the PGA of America.
+His adjusted scoring average in 2000 of 67.79 strokes was the lowest ever-breaking his record of 68.43 in 1999-and he earned the Byron Nelson Award on the PGA TOUR and the Vardon Trophy from the PGA of America.

-In addition to the respect and admiration of his colleagues on the tour, Woods has increased golf's popularity among African Americans and other minorities.
+In addition to the respect and admiration of his tours colleagues, Woods has increased golf's popularity among African Americans and other minorities.
 Woods is now a five-time PGA Player of the Year in his seven full seasons on tour.
-He is the first representative of the two races and the youngest golfer, to win a major golf tournament.
-Woods also conducts his own annual charity tournament, the Target World Challenge.
+He is the first representative of the two races and the youngest golfer to win a major golf tournament.
+Woods also conducts his annual charity tournament, the Target World Challenge.

-Woods married Swedish model Elin Nordegren at a resort in Barbados in October, 2004, and they have two children and have since divorced.
-In 2014, Woods played with a bad back a eventually pulled out of the PGA tour to address his injuries.
-In 2018 he has returned to the PGA tour with mediocre results compared to his championship past.
+Woods married Swedish model Elin Nordegren at a resort in Barbados in October 2004, and they have two children and have since divorced.
+In 2014, Woods played with a bad back and eventually pulled out of the PGA tour to address his injuries.
+In 2018 he returned to the PGA tour with mediocre results compared to his championship past.
 He was severely injured in an automobile accident in 2021.